krzentner/language-world/data/gpt-3.5-turbo/goal_md/peg-unplug-side-1.md

-To pull the peg out from the side reliably, the robot should perform the following steps:
+To grab the peg and pull it out from the side, the robot should perform the following steps:

-    Steps:  1.
-Put gripper near the side of the peg  2.
-Grab the peg with gripper  3.
-Pull the peg out sideways First, put the gripper near the side of the peg.
+1. Put the gripper above the peg
+2. Grab the peg with the gripper
+3. Line up the gripper with the peg's direction of motion
+4. Pull sideways on the peg to unplug it
+5. Move the gripper away from the peg

+Similar to inserting the peg, first, put the gripper above the peg.

-    - When the robot's gripper is not vertically aligned with the side of the peg, move the robot's gripper until the robot's gripper is vertically aligned with the side of the peg
+- When the robot's gripper is not vertically aligned with the peg, move the robot's gripper until the robot's gripper is vertically aligned with the peg

+Then, grab the peg with the gripper.

+As the peg is being pulled out sideways, line up the gripper's sideways motion with the direction of the peg's motion.
+This will ensure that the peg is being pulled in the correct direction.

-    Once the gripper is near the peg and the peg is grabbed by the gripper, pull the peg out sideways.
+- When the robot's gripper is not lined up with the direction of the peg's motion, adjust the gripper until it is lined up with the direction of the peg's motion.

+Using the gripper, pull sideways on the peg to unplug it.

+Finally, after the peg has been unplugged, move the gripper away from the peg.

-    - When the robot's gripper has grabbed the peg, move the robot's gripper until the robot's gripper has pulled the peg out sideways
+- When the robot's gripper is still around the peg, move the robot's gripper away from the peg.